BhushanKothawade2004/Sql-with-express/README.md

 # Linking SQL With Express
-Connected Express with SQL
+1.Connected Express with SQL
-Used Faker To create fake data
+2.Used Faker To create fake
+3.Created Add Route to insert data
+4.Created Read Route